llinauer/rnn_101/README.md

 ## TLDR

-With this repo, you can train a RNN that predicts the sum of a sequence of digits.
+With this repo, you can train an RNN that predicts the sum of a sequence of digits.

 ### Setup